KatherineMichel/stanford-code-in-place-final-project/README.md

 ![](simba.png)

-Photo Credit: Chris Piech
+Simba; Photo Credit: Chris Piech

-Simba Friends Twitter Bot was inspired by Simba, the adorable Code in Place dog.
-Using Python programming language and Requests, Pillow, and Twython libraries, I created a bot that downloads a pet photo from Unsplash, modifies it with a randomly chosen image filter algorithm, and tweets the photo on the Simba Friends Bot Twitter account.
+[Simba Friends Twitter Bot](https://twitter.com/SimbaFriendsBot) was inspired by Simba, the adorable Stanford Code in Place dog.
+Using [Python](https://www.python.org/) programming language and [Requests](https://requests.readthedocs.io/en/master/), [Pillow](https://pillow.readthedocs.io/en/stable/), and [Twython](https://twython.readthedocs.io/en/latest/) libraries, I created a bot that downloads a pet photo from the Unsplash curated "[Personable Pets](https://unsplash.com/collections/2489501/personable-pets)" collection, modifies it with a randomly chosen image filter algorithm, and tweets the photo on the Simba Friends Bot Twitter account.

 ### GitHub Actions Proof of Concept

 Initially, I got the bot working locally.
-But my stretch goal was to figure out how to run the bot solely via GitHub Actions.
-I wasn't sure if this was even possible, because a photo would need to be downloaded, modified, saved, and tweeted via GitHub Actions for all of this work.
+But my stretch goal was to figure out how to run the bot solely via [GitHub Actions](https://github.com/features/actions).
+I wasn't sure if this was even possible, because a photo would need to be downloaded, modified, saved, and tweeted via GitHub Actions for all of this to work.
 Amazingly, I was able to create a successful proof of concept!

 Table of Contents
 -----------------